 Cholesterol Profile.
 You do have to have blood drawn for a cholesterol test, but it's worth it.
-Everyone age 20 and over should know their cholesterol numbers, and get them checked at least once every five years.
+Everyone age 20 and over should know their cholesterol numbers, and get them checked at least once every four to six years.

 For Women Only: Breast Exam, Pelvic Exam and Pap.
 You knew it was coming -- the breast exam, pelvic exam, and Pap smear.
 A clinical breast exam and 10 minutes of mild discomfort from the pelvic exam pays big dividends in protecting you from cancer and diseases that can cause infertility.
 Pap screen testing should begin at age 21.
 Routine screening is recommended every three years for women 21-65 years old.
 For women 30 to 65 years who have a normal Pap test with a negative HPV test, screening can be done every five years.

 Protecting Your Eyes.
 You may not have considered this, but at some point before you're 40, visit an eye care provider for an exam.
 (Go more often if you have vision problems).